bbe-io/hubspot-api/readme.md

 ```php
 $contacts = $hubspot->contacts()->all();
 ```
-Note that HubSpot will only return a maximum of 100 contacts
+Note that HubSpot will only return a maximum of 100 contacts.

 #### Subset of recent contacts